Ahq eSports Club: 2015

 After a disappointing run in the 2014 Season World Championship, AHQ acquired Mountain and OhReaL from Logitech Snipers, Ziv from HK Attitude Mage, and MrAlbis from Logitech G Fighter.
 Naz and GarnetDevil left, while Prydz became the analyst.

 The new roster qualified for IEM Season IX - Taipei in IEM Season IX, where they won 2–0 against the Logitech Snipers, 2–0 against Hong Kong Esports, and 2–1 against the Yoe Flash Wolves in the winner's bracket finals.
 At IEM Season IX - Taipei, AHQ would receive a quarterfinal bye for winning the winner's bracket finals, but would then be defeated 0–2 against the Yoe Flash Wolves.

 Season 5 marked the start of the League of Legends Masters Series, a new league exclusive to teams from Taiwan, Hong Kong, and Macao.
 AHQ was invited to its qualifiers, where they went 3–0 in their group to earn a berth in the regular season.
 They finished fourth in the round robin, with a 13–8 record, but went on to win the playoffs with 3-0 victories over Hong Kong Esports and the Taipei Assassins, followed by a 3-1 finals victory over the Flash Wolves.

 Because of their spring split-victory, AHQ were invited to play at the 2015 Mid-Season Invitational.
 Finishing 3–2 in the group stage, AHQ advanced to the bracket, but were knocked out immediately by eventual tournament winners EDG.

 AHQ went on to sweep their way through the Summer Season, with a win-tie-loss record of 11-3-0.
 Placed directly into the finals of the gauntlet-style playoffs, they once again won the season, this time beating Hong Kong Esports 3-0 and automatically qualifying for the 2015 Season World Championship.

 At Worlds, AHQ were seeded into Group B, along with Fnatic, Invictus Gaming, and Cloud9.
 They went 3-3, advancing to the playoffs after a tiebreaker victory over Cloud9 (giving the North American team their fourth loss in a row that day).
 Their World Championship run ended in the quarterfinals, where they lost against tournament favorites SK Telecom, earning a top eight finish.

-Final roster

 AHQ Korea

 AHQ created a South Korean League of Legends sister team on 15 February 2013.
 The team was allegedly created specifically to throw games, which ultimately led to player Cheon "Promise" Min-Ki attempting suicide after making an online post detailing the team's match-fixing.